Accio/accio.github.io/_posts/2020-06-16-Snakemake-with-slurm.md

 resource is consumed per job.
 Although these parameters are set on the workflow level, the settings apply to each instance of rules in the same way.
-Say if we specify that each job should contain one task and uses 12 CPUs per task, even a simple command as `echo` would occupy 12 CPUs in a node, using exactly the same number of CPUs as another job that runs hours (though for sure the `echo` job will probably just run on one CPU in reality and finish instantly).
+Say if we specify that each job should contain one task and uses 12 CPUs per task, even a simple command as `echo` would occupy 12 CPUs in a node, claiming exactly the same number of CPUs as another job that runs hours (though for sure the `echo` job will probably just run on one CPU in reality and finish instantly).

+Another way to think of *imperative settings* is to think of them as *Slurm-job settings*, because they are applied to each Slurm job.
+It is a convenient way to specify the behaviour of all Slurm jobs, without having to go the level of individual Slurm rules.

 Commonly used imperative settings include: